 For starters, loyalty is earned BUT if you have a program, you can offer a host of incentives to both attract and retain customers.

-Let me explain, a loyalty program is a program where customers collect points to get rewards and discounts.
+Let me explain, a customer loyalty program is a program where customers collect points to get rewards and discounts.
 Businesses use loyalty programs to:

 - Build long-term relationships with customers

 As you can see, five out of the above six points support customer retention, which is the essence of loyalty marketing and subsequently loyalty programs.